Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

-\textbf{Code understanding.} Code Understanding refers to the process of comprehending and analyzing source code deeply.
-It involves gaining insights into the logic, structure, functionality, and dependencies of the code~\cite{shen2022benchmarking}, as well as understanding the programming languages, frameworks, and libraries used.
-LLMs play a crucial role in code understanding by leveraging their powerful natural language processing capabilities to interpret code-related text, such as comments and documentation~\cite{wang2023codet5+,kanade2020learning}.
-They aid developers in grasping code functionality, identifying dependencies, and generating relevant code documentation~\cite{shen2022benchmarking,ma2023scope}.
-Through their ability to comprehend both code and natural language, LLMs enhance the efficiency and accuracy of code understanding, empowering developers to maintain, optimize, and integrate code effectively~\cite{kanade2020learning}.

-\textbf{Code search.} Code search or code retrieval, the task of retrieving source code from a large code base based on a user's natural language query, is an effective tool for software developers.
-It helps them to quickly find examples of how to implement specific features, discover software libraries that provide specific functionality, browse the code base, and even locate pieces of source code that need to be modified to fulfill user needs such as feature requests or bug fixes ~\cite{ye2016word,palomba2017recommending}.
-Despite the success of neural models in code search, neural models are relatively shallow and are not capable of learning large amounts of data~\cite{salza2022effectiveness}.
-In recent years, some bimodal pretraining models based on the BERT neural architecture have been proposed to capture semantic links between natural and programming languages~\cite{feng2020codebert,guo2020graphcodebert,roziere2021dobf,wang2021syncobert}, such as CodeBERT~\cite{feng2020codebert} and GraphCodeBERT~\cite{guo2020graphcodebert}.
+\textbf{Code search.} Code search, or code retrieval, is the task of retrieving source code from a large code base, usually based on a user's natural language query.
+Despite the success of neural models in code search, such models are relatively shallow and are not capable of learning large amounts of data~\cite{salza2022effectiveness}.
+In recent years, some bimodal pre-training models based on the BERT neural architecture have been proposed to capture semantic links between natural and programming languages~\cite{feng2020codebert,guo2020graphcodebert,roziere2021dobf,wang2021syncobert}, such as CodeBERT~\cite{feng2020codebert} and GraphCodeBERT~\cite{guo2020graphcodebert}.
 Bimodal pre-training models learn generic representations from large amounts of data in an unsupervised manner by designing pre-training goals.
 Salza \ea~\cite{salza2022effectiveness} explored the effectiveness of LLMs such as BERT~\cite{salza2022effectiveness} and RoBERTa~\cite{chen2022transferability} in understanding natural language and code semantics and enhancing code search and retrieval.
-These studies show that pre-training tasks alone may not be sufficient for code search, which emphasizes the need for a multimodal understanding of data~\cite{shi2022cross}, which includes both natural language and code.
+These studies show that pre-training tasks alone may not be sufficient for code search, which emphasizes the need for a multimodal understanding of data~\cite{shi2022cross}, including both natural language and code.
 In addition, research has shown that the use of code generation models such as Codex~\cite{li2022generation} can enhance code retrieval by generating code snippets from natural language documents, thereby improving semantic similarity and obtaining state-of-the-art results on benchmark datasets.